-We have reviewed the accompanying Half-year Financial Report of ATLAS Infrastructure Australian Feeder Fund (the Fund).
+We have reviewed the accompanying Interim Financial Report of ATLAS Infrastructure Australian Feeder Fund (the Fund).

-Based on our review, which is not an audit, we have not become aware of any matter that makes us believe that the Half-year Financial Report of ATLAS Infrastructure Australian Feeder Fund does not comply with the Corporations Act 2001, including:
+Based on our review, which is not an audit, we have not become aware of any matter that makes us believe that the Interim Financial Report of ATLAS Infrastructure Australian Feeder Fund does not comply with the Corporations Act 2001, including:

-- giving a true and fair view of the Fund's financial position as at 31 December 2021 and of its performance for the Half-year ended on that date; and - complying with Australian Accounting Standard AASB 134 Interim Financial Reporting and the Corporations Regulations 2001.
+- giving a true and fair view of the Fund's financial position as at 31 December 2022 and of its performance for the Half-year ended on that date; and - complying with Australian Accounting Standard AASB 134 Interim Financial Reporting and the Corporations Regulations 2001.

-The Half-year Financial Report comprises:
+The Interim Financial Report comprises:

-- Condensed statement of financial position as at 31 December 2021; - Condensed statement of comprehensive income for the Half-year ended on that date; - Condensed statement of changes in equity and Condensed statement of cash flows for the Halfyear ended on that date; - Notes includes a summary of significant accounting policies and other explanatory information; and - The Directors' Declaration.
+- Statement of financial position as at 31 December 2022 - Statement of comprehensive income, Statement of changes in equity and Statement of cash flows for the Half-year ended on that date - Notes 1 to 15 comprising a summary of significant accounting policies and other explanatory information - The Directors' Declaration.

-The Half-year is the 6 months ended on 31 December 2021.
+The Half-year is the 6 months ended on 31 December 2022.